GHSVS-de/plg_system_characterscounterghsvs/README.md

 ### Possible settings for each field individually
 - <code>Activation</code>: YES/NO. If NO: Nothing will happen.
 Joomla core rules.
 - - If YES: Global settings will be used:
 - - - `[removeCharcounter]`.
 Remove Joomla's character counter: YES/NO. Recommended: YES.
+At least for Joomla 3-4 migration.
 - - - `[removeMaxlength]`.
 Remove `maxlength` attribute/limitation: YES/NO. Recommended: YES.
+At least for Joomla 3-4 migration.
 - - `Force field(s)`: YES/NO. Not always available.
 If YES: Forces loading of missing fields in Joomla 4.
 E.g. `meta keywords` for menu items.
 - - `Enable Counter`: YES/NO. If YES: The counter of this plugin will be used.
 - - - <code>maxChars</code>: Your recommended characters limit.